ajays20078/eseries-stk/README.md

 ### TODOs and Future plans

-1. Find a better way to pass in array IP addreses and passwords other than group_vars/all
+1. Find a better way to pass in array IP addresses and passwords other than group_vars/all

 2. Having Ansible handle the packaging requirements.